 Only in exceptional circumstances will absence of more than 10 school days be agreed.
 In such cases, consideration will also be given to cultural needs and family circumstances, such as minority ethnic children returning to their country of origin.
 In these cases granting leave for longer periods than normal may be considered justified.
-In all cases though, parents will be required to justify why the holiday needs to be taken during term time, and will be expected to agree contact arrangements during the planned absence.
+In all cases though, parents will be required to justify why the holiday needs to be taken during term time.